VinGarcia/ksql/README.md

 please open an issue or make your own implementation and submit it as a Pull Request.

-### Comparing KissSQL with other tools
+### Comparing `ksql` with other tools

-`ksql` was created because
-of a few insatisfactions with the existing packages for interacting with relational databases in Go.
+`ksql` was created because of a few insatisfactions with the existing packages for interacting with relational databases in Go.
 To mention a few:

 **Low Level Tools:**